 Nepal trekking trip grading

-We have developed a Nepal trekking trip grading system to help you match your level of fitness and aspirations with a trip that will complement both.
+Nepal trekking trip grading system to help you match your level of fitness and aspirations for trekking in Nepal .
+Trekkers may simply choice of Nepal treks follow with trip grade.
 If you've never trekked before, we recommend that you not be overly ambitious.
-Try a short trek and see if you enjoy it.
+Try a easy and Nepal short treks and see if you enjoy it.
 That said, we acknowledge that trekking experience counts less than your motivation and physical condition.
-If you really want to get to Everest Base Camp, and are fit enough to do so, you'll get there.
-Good health and spirit of adventure will carry you far.
-A complete dossier on your trek will be sent after we receive your initial deposit and booking confirmation.
+If you really want to get to Everest Base Camp trekking, and are fit enough to do so, you'll get there.
+Good health and spirit of adventure will carry you far. .
 If you are uncertain which trek is best for you, we strongly recommend requesting complete trek dossiers before you book.

+Trekking in Nepal doable as per clients desire and thier physical fitness.
 The descriptions below are meant to serve as a rough guide only.
 Trip grades are based on length, altitude, and remoteness, walking conditions, weather and other factors.
 It is impossible to be precise about how hard a trek is: grading provides a way for you to compare different treks.
-Remember that all trekking makes some physical demands.
+Remember that all Nepal trekking tour makes some physical demands.
 Don't expect that because a trek is graded easy you will never feel tired.